 Section 2.The Assembly of Delegates.A.
 Duties of the

 Assembly.
-The Assembly of Delegates shall meet annually in General Session at which time the delegates shall consider and act upon business.
+The Assembly of Delegates shall meet in General Session either annually, biennially or at the discretion of the Board of Directors at which time the delegates shall consider and act upon business.
 Elections of officers will be carried out as described in Bylaw III 3.
 Elections of Directors, Associate Directors, and members of the Committee on Nominations will be carried out as described in Bylaw III 4.
 While in-person meetings are preferred, such Assemblies may be convened by any means that provide for discussion as needed to complete the business of the Assembly, including electronic.

 B. Caucuses.
-In addition to the General Sessions of the Assembly of Delegates attended by all delegates, the Annual Meeting shall provide time for caucuses of each geographic region and constituency group at which time the delegates may meet and conduct such discussions and business, including the election of a Director, a member of the Committee on Nominations, and members of the region or group nominating committees, as may be required.
+In addition to the General Sessions of the Assembly of Delegates attended by all delegates, the Annual Meeting, Biennial Meeting or a convening of the Assembly of Delegates at the discretion of the Board of Directors shall provide time for caucuses of each geographic region and constituency group at which time the delegates may meet and conduct such discussions and business, including the election of a Director, a member of the Committee on Nominations, and members of the region or group nominating committees, as may be required.
 The appropriate Director shall preside over each caucus.
 Directors prepare agendas of matters to be discussed, which shall include matters of interest to science and to the Society as a whole, as well as matters specific to the interest of the geographic region or constituency group.
 The Director may act as spokesperson for the geographic region or constituency group at General Sessions of the Assembly of Delegates.
 In years when the Assembly is not held in person, caucuses may be held by any means that provide for discussion as needed to complete the business of the caucus.

 B. Election of Directors, Associate Directors, and members of the Committee on Nominations for Geographic Regions and for Constituencies.

 (i) Nomination and Voting.
-At the Annual Meeting one year prior to electing a Director, Associate Director, or member of the Committee on Nominations for a particular region or constituency, the caucus of each geographic region or constituency shall appoint a Nominating Committee.
+At the Annual Meeting, Biennial Meeting or at a convening of the Assembly of Delegates at the discretion of the Board of Directors one year prior to electing a Director, Associate Director, or member of the Committee on Nominations for a particular region or constituency, the caucus of each geographic region or constituency shall appoint a Nominating Committee.

 (ii) Vacancies.
 In the event of a vacancy in the office of Director, that vacancy shall be filled by the Associate Director.
-If there is no Associate Director, the Executive Committee shall nominate and the Board of Directors shall approve a Director to serve until the next Annual Meeting at which time a special election shall be held by the affected geographic region or constituency to fill the unexpired term, following the regular procedures.
+If there is no Associate Director, the Executive Committee shall nominate and the Board of Directors shall approve a Director to serve until the next Annual Meeting, Biennial Meeting or a convening of the Assembly of Delegates at the discretion of the Board of Directors, at which time a special election shall be held by the affected geographic region or constituency to fill the unexpired term, following the regular procedures.
 If a Director of a region or a constituency becomes a member of a different region or constituency, the Director may, with the concurrence of the chapters in the original region or constituency, continue to serve as a Director until the expiration of the Director's term.
 Concurrence of the region or constituency will be determined by ballot, which may be electronic.
 A quorum will be considered as 50% plus one of the chapters in that region or constituency.
 A 50% plus one or more approval will be required.